Appian Cloud Architect Salary | $145K-$243K+ | Levels.fyi

 The median Cloud Architect compensation in United States package at Appian totals $185K per year.
-View the base salary, stock, and bonus breakdowns for Appian's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Appian's total compensation packages.
 Last updated: 11/11/2025

 Company